laro/Cone/README.md

 # Cone
 C++ with CamelCase style
 C++ with simplified syntax
 C++ without semicolons

+This started as a standard library in the style of Qt.
+There are some language extension necessary to support this.

 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with billions of lines of code must be guaranteed.
-Cone is my wish language which takes no account of these two points, in my preferred style.
+Cone is a wish language which takes no account of these two points.

 - **Cone**, COne, cOne, c1, C1,
   Pronounced "see one"